RachWalm/spelling-game/README.md

-bug : double listening of handle event where it was in the input HTML and again in the JS :upper and lower case if don't delete although it listens for the letter keeps the letter recorded in the box that was first typed
+bug : double listening of handle event where it was in the input HTML and again in the JS :upper and lower case if don't delete although it listens for the letter keeps the letter recorded in the box that was first typed - solved letter2input

 changed colours from red and green to red and blue

+capitals to lower case